 Artweb s a British website builder, promising premium templates, no commission fees, and a community of like-minded artists.
 It has a free starter plan limited to 15 images but to use the platform effectively you will need to upgrade.
 The next tier allows 25 images for a yearly fee of £57.48, and the pro plan allows 500 images for £97.56 per annum.

 The plans are priced at £10, £15, £20, and £30/mo if paid annually.
-It’s 25% more if you adopt a monthly plan.
+It costs 25% more if you adopt a monthly plan.
 Each tier offers more features but curiously only the £15/mo business tariff charges a 3% transaction fee.

 Did you know that 41% of the web is built with WordPress?
-It’s free, open-source, and the world’s most popular content management system (CMS) and blogging platform by far.
-It can be used to create a professional blog, website, or online portfolio with thousands of plugins available that allow you to do anything from hosting videos on your site to creating an eCommerce store.
+It’s free, open-source, and the world’s most popular content management system, and blogging platform, by far.
+It can be used to create a professional blog website or free online gallery, with thousands of plugins available.

 The initial learning curve is steep but with the advent of the Gutenberg page builder making a site is now easier than it’s ever been.
 WordPress no longer requires coding.